(If you don't see an answer to your question here, please email or call me and I'll be happy to provide an answer)

 What about allergies?

 Allergies CAN happen.
-At the moment, there isn't really a patch test that can accurately assess whether or not you will have a reaction to the adhesive or materials used during the application process.
-Personally, I've never had anyone react to the materials I've used however I have seen cases where clients react to the eye pads used or the adhesive.
-I work very hard to ensure the lash extensions don't touch the skin and that I use an adhesive that works great for most people so thankfully, I've never had a client react.
+At the moment, there isn't a patch test that can accurately assess whether or not you will have a reaction to the adhesive or materials used during the application process.
+Personally, I've had 1 reaction over a span of 10 years and hundreds of Clients.
+I work very hard to ensure the lash extensions don't touch the skin and that I use a high quality, medical grade adhesive that works great for most people.
 But if you do experience discomfort, contact me immediately for next steps.